 The Apex Bionic 2 is a simple softshell with a warm, windproof exterior and soft lining.
 There's nothing technical or hardcore about this piece, but for the right applications, it's perfectly adequate.

-This is the one category where this softshell performs well.
+This is the one category where the Apex performs well.
 It's thick, lined, and windproof, so it can keep you quite warm even in low temperatures.
-The lack of a hood, however, means it's not as ideal for more serious wind or moisture, though the material is decently water resistant.
+The lack of a hood, however, means it's not as ideal for more serious wind or moisture, though the material is decently water-resistant.
 Overall, we find this to be quite good protection from the elements as long as you don't get into anything too serious.

 You will notice a common theme across our softshell review — fully windproof jackets don't usually breathe very well.
-The one exception in our review is the Mammut Ultimate V. It's a tradeoff that you need to consider when deciding on your purchase.
-The Apex Bionic 2 is no exception — while it kept us quite warm in cold and wind, we wouldn't want to wear this thick jacket for anything aerobic.
+This is a tradeoff that you need to consider when deciding on your purchase.
+The Apex Bionic 2, while it kept us quite warm in cold and wind, is not a layer you would want to be wearing for anything remotely aerobic.

-Once again we see that, as a general rule, a thicker lining and windproof exterior translate to less mobility.
-The Apex Bionic 2 is a bit stiff and devoid of any real stretch, placing it pretty firmly in the casual, low-exertion category and not in the sweaty-and-technical category.
+Once again, we see that, as a general rule, a thicker lining and windproof exterior translate to less mobility.
+The Bionic 2 is a bit stiff and devoid of any real stretch, placing it pretty firmly in the casual, low-exertion category and not in the sweaty-and-technical category.

-If you're searching for something casual and warm, this decently priced piece is a logical choice that won't break the bank.
+If you're searching for something casual and warm, this decently priced piece is an acceptable choice that won't break the bank.

-For someone new to the outdoors or looking for a smart city layer to add to their wardrobe for the fall, the Apex Bionic 2 might be the perfect solution.
-It's windproof, warm, and decently stylish, though the lack of full mobility and breathability mean it's not what we would suggest for technical undertakings such as climbing or skiing.
-But for the price point, this is a perfectly acceptable layer.
+For someone new to the outdoors or looking for a smart city layer to add to their wardrobe for the fall, the Apex Bionic 2 might be fine.
+It's windproof, warm, and decently stylish, though the lack of full mobility and breathability means it's not what we would suggest for technical undertakings such as climbing or skiing.